Khorog Travel Guide + 7 Things to do in Khorog

 To The Bartang Valley: Head to the lot located at the new Khorog Bazaar just east of the Khorog Airport (just like for Wakhan-bound taxis).
 Drivers will likely begin asking you where you’re going and point you toward the cluster of vehicles making the journey to the Bartang Valley destinations waiting to fill up.

-Most days you should be able to hop on a shared taxi to Rushan and the bridge for Jizeu, but other destinations further up the Bartang Valley may leave you waiting for a few days in Khorog before a car departs.
+Most days, you should be able to hop on a shared taxi to Rushan and the bridge for Jizeu, but other destinations further up the Bartang Valley may leave you waiting for a few days in Khorog before a car departs.
 Prices vary depending on how far your destination is.
 Rushan can cost as little as 15 TJS in a marshrutka.
-Read more about the Bartang Valley here.
+Read more about the Bartang Valley.

-To Shokhdara Valley: The Shokhdara Valley isn’t commonly visited by foreigners, but typically there are several marshrutka connecting Khorog and Roshtaqala for about 20 TJS per seat.
-Sometimes one will depart of destinations further up the Shokhdara Valley such as Jawshanguz (not everyday) at a cost of around 80 TJS.
-The lot for Shokhdara Valley is located on the opposite side of the river by turning right once over the bridge and just a short distace down the road.
-Marshrutka #3 can take you here.
+To Shokhdara Valley: The Shokhdara Valley isn’t commonly visited by foreigners, but typically, there are several marshrutka connecting Khorog and Roshtaqala for about 20 TJS per seat.
+Sometimes one will depart for destinations further up the Shokhdara Valley, such as Jawshanguz (not every day), at a cost of around 100 TJS.
+The lot for Shokhdara Valley is located at the New Bazaar, just west of town.

-To The Afghan Wakhan: Head to the same lot where the Wakhan shared taxis depart from.
+To The Afghan Wakhan: Head to the same lot where the Shokhdara and Wakhan shared taxis depart from.
 Ask to be dropped at the Ishkashim border bridge (about 3 km before Ishkashim).
-Cost and time is the same as Ishkashim bound taxis.
-See photos from the Afghan Wakhan here.
-Note that in summer 2023, the only corssing open to foreigners between Tajikistan and Afghanistan is Panji Poyan-Shirkhan Bandar just south of Dushanbe.
+Cost and time are the same as Ishkashim-bound taxis.
+See photos from the Afghan Wakhan.
+Note that as of 2026, the only crossing open to foreigners between Tajikistan and Afghanistan is Panji Poyan-Shirkhan Bandar, just south of Dushanbe.

 Have Any Questions About Visiting Khorog Or About Any Of The Things To Do In Khorog Mentioned Above?